 As marketers know, a specific target audience is easier to reach than a very broad one.
 You can choose a channel that already targets that audience with a message tailored to reader and context (e.g., a magazine about knitting reaches knitters particularly and quite efficiently).
 Plus, you might benefit from the medium itself if its ideas are trusted by and shared widely between people in that target population.

-So alongside any efforts to write content for a broad distribution, one might visualize a specific project to turn out a series of highly focused introductions to effective giving targeted toward specific audiences outside the central circles of EA, written by (or at least in the voice of) an “insider,” and pitched to relevant publications.
+Thus, alongside any efforts to write content for a broad distribution, one might visualize a discrete project to turn out a series of highly focused introductions to effective giving targeted toward specific audiences outside the central circles of EA, and written by—or at least in the voice of—an “insider” as a representative of the target audience.
+The target audience might be defined, for example, by profession (photographers; economists, entrepreneurs...) or interests (highly competitive sports, eco-travel, role-playing games...)

-The example that sparked this idea was an intro to EA written specifically for product managers by Clement Kao, speaking the language of its audience, making connections between their approaches and EA's that would, one hopes, make Kao's fellow product managers feel 1) well understood and 2) positively inclined toward some of the approaches that comprise effective giving.
+The example that sparked this idea was an intro to EA written specifically for product managers by Clement Kao, speaking the language of product managers, showing parallels connections between their approaches and EA's that would, one hopes, make Kao's fellow product managers feel 1) well understood by the author, who is "one of them," and 2) positively inclined toward the approaches and attitudes that lay behind effective giving.

 The underlying issue is this: Effective Altruism is going to continue to gain more attention in the coming months and years, especially if it is very successful (or the precise opposite, which I will not contemplate here).
 Indeed, the idea of accelerating the development of a broad culture of giving—in workplaces, in schools, among the most fertile donor classes, and more generally—is an unarguable good that many EAers are striving to cultivate.
 Controlling the message now, or at least starting to do so more deliberately, allows reasonable and attractive ideas to proliferate.

-Besides continuing to motivate a giving mindset in different groups and potentially increasing the real numbers around effective giving (and engagement with EA among a subset of those reached), I believe outreach now can soften the landing of more tricky messages of EA, if and when they reach a broader public stage.
+Besides continuing to motivate a giving mindset in different groups and potentially increasing the real numbers around effective giving,* I believe outreach now can soften the landing of more tricky messages of EA, if and when they reach a broader public stage.
 These might include longtermism, cause agnosticism, reliance on expected value, what I like to call “overcoming proximity bias”—anything that asks people to break the seal on their moral compass.

 Information wants to be free, so you might as well dress it for success.